Aarception/Mo-information-security-portfolio/README.md

 After this week, the burden of responsibility for resolution will have been fully transferred to the ecosystem.

-This Friday will validate constructiveengagement, upon having distributed due diligence disclosure to the educational ecosystem, there will be extrication myself from this engagement, divested of the burden of sole responsibility.
+This Friday will validate the value of constructive engagement, upon having distributed due diligence disclosure to the educational ecosystem, there will be extrication from this engagement, divested of the burden of sole responsibility.

 ---